btannady/selenium-bot/SampleProjects/README.md

 <br />
 - Please make sure to maintain all the necessary dependencies (Python, Selenium, Firefox, geckodriver).
 <br />
-- Also don't forget to modify the location within the "login.py" file to whichever location you choose to store "geckodriver" (on line 17) and this "selenium_bot" project folder (on line 8).
+- Also don't forget to modify the location within the "login.py" file to whichever location you choose to store "geckodriver" (on line 17) and this "selenium_bot" project folder (on line 8 and line 46).